ml5js/ml5-website-v02-docsify/docs/reference/bodypose.md

       <img style="display:block; max-width:30%" alt="Keypoint Diagram" src="https://camo.githubusercontent.com/17082997c33fc6d2544c4aea33d9898860cf902ed5a0b865527d1dd91bbc7efa/68747470733a2f2f73746f726167652e676f6f676c65617069732e636f6d2f6d65646961706970652f626c617a65706f73652d6b6579706f696e74732d757064617465642e706e67">
   </center>

-Once you have the keypoints estimated by the model, you can utilize them in various ways based on your application:
+The keypoints estimated by the model can be used in a variety of ways:

-**Human Pose Estimation**: You can reconstruct the human body pose by connecting the keypoints using skeletal connections.
+**Human Pose Visualization**: You can reconstruct the human body pose by connecting the keypoints using skeletal connections.
 This helps visualize the pose and track the movement of body parts.

-**Gesture Recognition**: By analyzing the relative positions and movements of keypoints over time, you can recognize specific gestures or actions performed by a person.
+**Gesture Recognition**: By analyzing the relative positions and movements of keypoints, you can recognize specific gestures or actions.

-**Fitness Tracking**: PoseNet/MoveNet can be used to track exercises and provide feedback on the correctness of the exercise form.
-For instance, it can help ensure that a person is maintaining proper alignment during yoga poses or weightlifting.
+**Fitness Tracking**: Pose Estimation can be used to track exercises and provide feedback.
+For instance, a person's pose can be evaluated during yoga, weightlifting, or other common exercises.

 **Augmented Reality**: Keypoints can be used to anchor virtual objects or effects to specific body parts, allowing for interactive augmented reality experiences.

-**Biomechanics Analysis**: In sports and rehabilitation, PoseNet/MoveNet can provide insights into body movements, helping to analyze techniques, prevent injuries, and aid in recovery.
+**Biomechanics Analysis**: In sports and rehabilitation, pose estimation can provide insights into body movements, helping to analyze techniques, prevent injuries, and aid in recovery.

-**Accessibility**: Bodypos can be used to track body movements and gestures to control devices and interfaces, enabling people with disabilities to interact with technology in new ways.
+**Accessibility**: Pose estimation can be used to track movement and gesture for controlling devices and interfaces.

 ### Output Example

-An example of the output from Body Pose MoveNet model is shown below:
+An example of the output from Body Pose's MoveNet model is shown below:

 ```javascript
 [